django/deps/final/0001-dep-process.rst

 on a DEP rests with the Steering Council.
 They may choose to rule on a DEP as a team, or they may designate one or more members to review and decide.

-Having the shepherd (i.e. an experienced contributor) rather than the author ask helps ensure that the DEP meets the basic technical bar before it's called for review.
+Having the Shepherd (i.e. an experienced contributor) rather than the Author ask helps ensure that the DEP meets the basic technical bar before it's called for review.
 It also provides a fairly strong fitness test before the Steering Council is asked to rule on it, making rulings fairly easy.
-If the shepherd is happy, the Steering Council will likely be as well.
+If the Shepherd is happy, the Steering Council will likely be as well.

 For a DEP to be accepted it must meet certain minimum criteria.
 It must be a